6amson/Stackduck/README.md

 - `job_type`: String identifier for the job type
 - `payload`: JSON string with job data
 - `priority`: Job priority (1-3, defaults to 2)
-- `delay`: Delay before execution in seconds, defaults to 30
+- `delay`: Time basis for calculating exponential backoff in seconds, defaults to 30
-- `max_retries`: Maximum retry attempts, defaults to 4
+- `max_retries`: Maximum retry attempts if job failed, defaults to 2
-- `retry_count`: Current retry count, defaults to 0

 #### `DequeueJob`
 Pulls a single job from a specific queue.
 [This is an internally called endpoint].